 - Some reviewers note that the shoes are too narrow, even in comparison with prior Salomon models

-3. Columbia Montrail Mountain Masochist III Trail Running Shoe
+3. Columbia Montrail Mountain Masochist III

-Columbia uses the FluidFrame midsole in its Montrail Mountain Masochist III, so your running experience will not be as intense as the name suggests.
+Columbia uses its FluidFrame midsole in its Montrail Mountain Masochist III, so your running experience will not be as intense as the name suggests.
 The midsole offers multi-directional stability to keep your foot in proper alignment, avoiding pain and potential slips.

 A Gryptonite outsole helps you grab onto the trail, plus TrailShield for even better traction and protection against debris and obstacles.
 Up top, mesh construction with webbing overlays keeps things breathable while ensuring you have adequate lateral support.

-An 8mm heel to toe drop and a FluidFoam midsole handle overall performance, helping you transition smoothly through the gait cycle.
+An 8mm heel-to-toe drop and a FluidFoam midsole handle overall performance, helping you transition smoothly through the gait cycle.
 Overall, the Masochist III feels light even after miles on the trail, ensuring you won’t feel fatigued due to fit issues.

 - Wearers appreciate the wide toe box in conjunction with support features